Campaign of the Month: October 2017

-It was also not to last.
+It was not to last.
 In 2015, Marisol began to bicker with her lover.
 Several months later, she kicked him out of her haven and said it was time for him to find his own way in the world.
 She told Kindred who asked that Jeremy had become too dependent on her.
 She would not have him remain an eternal childe.
-Jeremy, though, has been despondent ever since, and Marisol has produced less artwork.
+Jeremy, though, has been despondent ever since, and Marisol no longer produces the art she once did.

 Happiness rarely seems to be the destiny of the Kindred.

 Marisol makes her domain in Esplanade Ridge.
 She also has feeding rights in Faubourg Marigny.
-Sundown’s nonpartisan status makes it easy for her to avoid political entanglements.
+The nonpartisan status of its regent Sundown Mmakes it easy for her to avoid political entanglements.
 She adores Palace Market Frenchmen and regularly buys handmade crafts from the artists there.

 Jean is Marisol’s bodyguard and a former soldier in the Napoleonic Wars.
 He was a gift from her sire Henri when Marisol fled France during World War II.
 Jean claims to have served as a grenadier in the Garde Impériale under Napoleon’s direct command, albeit as a member of the Middle Guard rather than Old Guard.
 Whether his claim is true or not, Jean would have been a very large man during the Napoleonic era and is over twice his domitor’s age.
 He zealously watches over his “young” charge, who is all that remains of his original domitor and whose continued safety was Henri’s last command.